Ninflex/Python-project/README.md

-# Simple Python Medkit Maker Projec
+# Simple Python Medkit Maker Project
 Adding items to an inventory and being able to modify them.